fiftythanks/template/README.md

-# template
+# Template repository
-Template repository with ESLint and Prettier configured for vanilla JS.
+With ESLint and Prettier configured for vanilla JS.